Ilya Somin: Property rights

-Author
+Authorship

 Ilya Somin's latest book is Free to Move: Foot Voting, Migration, and Political Freedom (Oxford University Press, 2020).
 It argues for expanding opportunities for people to "vote with their feet" both domestically and through international migration.

 Somin is the author of Democracy and Political Ignorance: Why Smaller Government Is Smarter, published by Stanford University Press) in 2013.
 A revised second edition was published in 2016.
 In the book, Somin expands on his public choice-style case for limited government.

 Somin's book The Grasping Hand: "Kelo v.
 City of New London" and the Limits of Eminent Domain expands on his work on eminent domain and property rights, and was published in June 2015 by the University of Chicago Press.

 Somin is the co-author, along with other Volokh Conspiracy bloggers, of the book A Conspiracy Against Obamacare: The Volokh Conspiracy and the Health Care Case.
 Somin's co-authors include Randy Barnett, Jonathan H. Adler, David Bernstein, Orin Kerr, and David Kopel.
 Trevor Burrus is the editor.

 He is also co-editor of Eminent Domain in Comparative Perspective, published by Cambridge University Press in 2017.

 Contributing to the anthology Our American Story (2019), Somin addressed the possibility of a shared American narrative and built on his prior themes surrounding "foot voting" through immigration, both internally between subnational jurisdictions as well as immigration from other countries.

-Congressional testimony

-Somin has testified to the United States Congress twice: once on the subject of drone warfare and once on the subject of Sonia Sotomayor's record on property rights, in connection with her nomination as a justice for the Supreme Court.
+Other works

 Media

 Somin has participated many times in the New York Times Room for Debate Forum.